rezer-bleede/refdata-hub/docs/TROUBLESHOOTING.md

 Requests to `/api/reference/canonical` log the number of values returned.
 If the log shows `count: 0`, reseed the database or add canonical entries through the UI.
 A zero-length response will not trigger the toast, but the debug output can help verify the request succeeded.

+Bulk imports now produce structured log entries that call out the uploaded filename, detected headers, and any blocking validation issues.
+Look for messages such as `Bulk canonical import received` and `Bulk import aborted: missing canonical label column` to confirm whether the parser recognised the provided headers (including aliases like `Canonical Value` or `Long Description`).
+These logs make it easier to align the spreadsheet headers with the expected schema.

 ## 4. Retry with a hard refresh

 After addressing connectivity issues, perform a hard refresh (`Ctrl` + `Shift` + `R` on most browsers) to clear cached bundles and re-run the initial data fetch.
 The enhanced UI logging will confirm whether configuration and canonical data load successfully on subsequent attempts.